What We Leave Behind: Building a Lasting Legacy

 B. A Person Of Prayer and Bible Study

-Anyone who seeks to leave their spiritual mark on this world can never do so unless they are people who follow the Word of God and are people of prayer.
+Next, anyone who seeks to leave their spiritual mark on this world can never do so unless they are the type of person who follows the Word of God and is a person of prayer.
 It is impossible to develop the character necessary to leave any kind of legacy without being close to God.
 The Bible is God speaking to us.
 And prayer is us speaking to God, and allowing His Spirit to communicate with us as well.
 These are essential disciplines to develop if we want to make a difference.